Businesses have a need for skilled, well-educated employees.

 For the St. Louis region to be competitive, we must emphasize the importance of post-secondary education.
 We need to make sure students are prepared for training programs, job readiness programs, and our colleges and universities.” — Kathy Osborn Executive Director, The Regional Business Council

-St. Louis Graduates has adopted Goal 2025: 60% of adults in the St. Louis region will have a postsecondary degree or high quality certificate by 2025.
+St. Louis Graduates has adopted Goal 2025: 60% of adults in the St. Louis region will have a postsecondary degree by 2025.

 Why Degree Completion Is Important